dell/pmaxperfpy/OpenTelemetry/README.md

 ```
 cp otel-config-example.yaml otel-config.yaml
 ```
-### Edit IP in the configuration file
+### Edit the IP addresses in the configuration file
 Edit the configuration file to supply:
 * The IP address/port number for your Prometheus profiler
 * The IP address/port number for your OpenTelemetry Receiver (the OTLP receiver, for example: Grafana Mimir)
-* The authorization key/token for the receiver (as required) (localhost / 127.0.0.1) does not work with docker.
-Please specifiy the external IP)
+* The authorization key/token for the receiver (as required)

 Then deploy, configure and run the OpenTelemetry (Contrib) Collector (which includes the Prometheus receiver) using either of the following methods: